-Ophthalmic Partners offers treatment for conjunctivitis for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners offers treatment for conjunctivitis for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Conjunctivitis is an inflammation or infection of the thin, clear membrane that covers the white part of the eye and lines the inside of the eyelid.
 It is more commonly known as pink eye.

 The conjunctiva of the eye is exposed to environmental irritants and bacteria, and although tears contain antibodies and proteins to combat these, sometimes infections occur.
 Some types of pinkeye are highly contagious and can spread from person to person.
 Causes can include the following: